Just like in every other fantasy football league, each week is important.

 the SSI concept as well as the color-coding system before we start:

-SSI (Success Score Index) - A single number
+SSI (Success Score Index) - A rankings metric

-me to compare apples to oranges across the positions.
+me to compare apples to oranges across positions.

 Red – For lower-level players, a red matchup